• Skip to primary navigation

 • Preheat the oven to 425F and line a large baking sheet with a silicone baking mat, or parchment paper.

-• In a medium saucepan, combine the strawberries, sugar, water, balsamic vinegar, and cornstarch.
+• In a small saucepan, combine the strawberries, sugar, water, balsamic vinegar, and cornstarch.
 Cook over medium-low heat 4-5 minutes, stirring frequently until bubbly and thickened and the strawberries are slightly cooked down.
-Remove from heat and let the filling cool for a few minutes.
+Remove from heat and let the filling cool for a few minutes until it is almost room temperature.

 • Roll out one puff pastry sheet on a lightly floured surface.
 Cut the sheet into 4 equal squares.